Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

-Principally, we want to investigate the utilization of the Transformer-based Encoder-Decoder model, the first stage leading TM, and its ability in context transformation.
-Using Keyword Extraction techniques as Context Information extractors, we define heuristic \(h\) in Equation \ref{eq:2} to map initial translations to \(P_{1:c} = \{p_1, ..., p_c\}\), which is a set of partitions of masked keyword sequences (MKSs) with length \(c\) which will further be defined.
+As shown in Figure 1, the Keyword Partitioning Heuristic receives Initial Translation's contextually-rich outputs and generates masked sequences.
+In several ancient poems, poets have written more than one couplet to express the ideas they had in mind.
+Hence, we design the heuristic adaptable to generating multiple masked sequences.
+Given the initial translation of an input prose, we define heuristic \(h\) (Equation \ref{eq:2}) as a function that generates \(c\) masked sequences \(M_{1:c}\).

-As shown in Figure \ref{fig:stages}, MKSs are inputs to an MLM (namely, BERT) to predict their masked tokens.
-We hold each partition with \textit{non-predicted} MKSs as an infrastructure for further text generation and \textit{predicted} MKSs as our approach's final generated poems.
-Evidently, the quality of our final outcome is heavily dependent on the quality of our partitioning.
-When partitioning, below, we define a list of criteria that we expect \(h\) to consider. \begin{itemize} \item \textbf{Keywords Presence:} Provided that a fair number of keywords have appeared in a partition, we may expect stage 3 MLM to generate a high-quality poem by mask predicting the partition. \item \textbf{Keywords Adjacency:} To encourage the generative aspect of our work, \(h\) prefers a partition where keywords are logically separated, and adjacency differentials are equally distributed. \item \textbf{Keywords Association:} Persian Poetry's Literature is fulfilled with highly literary collocations.
-Hence, to understand and capture such a phenomenon, \(h\) should avoid partitions in which keywords are nonliterary associated. \end{itemize} Henceforth, we step through different components of \(h\) to partition \(I_{1:m}\) while craving to meet the previously mentioned criteria.
+Generated masked sequences contain a set of tokens that are either keywords or masks.
+These keywords represent the context of initial translations which, as previously mentioned, are well-captured by encoder-decoders in stage 1.
+Besides, masked tokens are placeholders that will be further predicted using MLMs in stage 3.
+This is while stage 2, is all about forming a poetic template that well captures initially-translated poems' context and provides a proper infrastructure for MLM to generate final poems.
+Evidently, the quality of our final outcome is heavily dependent on the quality of our keyword/mask partitioning.
+Below, we define a list of criteria we expect \(h\) to consider: \begin{itemize} \item \textbf{Keywords Presence:} A fair number of keywords should appear in a masked sequence.
+This way, keywords better guide stage 3 MLM to generate a high-quality poem through mask prediction. \item \textbf{Keywords Adjacency:} To encourage the generative aspect of our work, keywords should be rationally separated, and enough mask spacing should be present among adjacent keywords. \item \textbf{Keywords Association:} Persian Poetry's Literature is fulfilled with highly literary collocations.
+Hence, to understand and capture these collocations, \(h\) should avoid partitions in which keywords are nonliterary associated. \end{itemize} Henceforth, we step through different components of \(h\) to generate \(c\) masked sequences while striving to meet the previously mentioned criteria.
+An illustration of the following components is provided in Figure \ref{fig:stages}.